Carrots are rich in Beta Carotene

 Of the 600 known carotenoids, beta-carotene is the most studied and the most physiologically and nutritionally important member of the carotene family.

 About 50 carotenoids have been identified in the human diet, 34 have been identified in the human serum, tissues, and breast milk.
 Of these, alpha-carotene, beta-carotene, and beta-cryptoxanthin are considered "essential " because they serve as precursors of vitamin A (converted to vitamin A by the body).

-In 1831, beta-carotene was first isolated from the roots of carrots, but it was not until the Nobel prize-winning research of Paul Karrer in the early 1930s that the structure of the substance was determined.
 The earliest use of synthesized beta-carotene was as a food colorant, but during the 1980s the vitamin precursors growing reputation as an antioxidant and a possible cancer-fighter resulted in its frequent inclusion in vitamin supplements.
 Since that time, however, conflicting findings about the benefits of taking synthesized beta-carotene have surfaced.
 In 1907, Richard Willstater assigned the formula C40 H56 to carotin - read more on carotenoids.
 Or here - Live Science

 Beta-carotene belongs to a class of chemical compounds called carotenoids.
 Among many other positive health benefits, carotenoids act as a precursor to vitamin A, so if you know about the benefits of vitamin A, you will completely understand the importance of beta-carotene.